alxndrsn/pouchdb/TESTING.md

 ### Running tests in the browser

-Normally we use `CLIENT=selenium:firefox` to run a set of tests in the browser automatically.
+Normally we use `CLIENT=firefox` to run a set of tests in the browser automatically.
 This opens a browser window, automatically runs the requested tests in it, and reports the results back to the shell.